Nonza in Corsica is a charming village perched above a long, black beach.

 - Which means there are not many parking spaces

 - You can find a few along the road North of the village and carpark areas located South of the center (as you can see in the picture below)

-- Nonza is quite a touristic places and known for its good food.
-So finding a place around lunch time is a challenge.
-Better to come early
+- Nonza is quite a touristic place and known for its good food.
+So finding a place for lunch time is a challenge.
+Better to arrive early.

 - The village is free to access